w5xd/NyeVikingPowerMonitor/README.md

 series resistors for the LEDs.</p>
 <p>I removed the original board by snipping each wire at its end opposite the circuit board.
 That is
 the old board ends up with lots of flying single-ended wires attached.
-(EXCEPTION: the Ni-Cd battery pack wires I snipped at the circuit board.)
+(EXCEPTION: the Ni-Cd battery pack wires, and the L1/L2 wires from the coupler I snipped at the circuit board.)
 I did not scavange any parts from it and instead bought new LEDs, a relay, etc. The original board, I suppose, could still be repaired and resinstalled.
 The new board assembly fits in the position of the old board.
 I used 22 gauge solid hookup wire to connect all the front panel and back panel meters, potentiometer, switches, etc. </p>